Gilmara-Git/Foodfy/README.md

 ## About
-Foodfy was a project about building a Web Application for recipes.
+Foodfy is a Web Application project to manage Recipes and Chefs.

 ## Learning Objectives
-- This was the final part of the project in which **chefs** pages were created in the **Admin** area.
+- Recipes can be created edited and deleted as long as there is not image on the recipe profile.
+Images need to be deleted before a recipe is deleted.
-So, now in addition to recipes, chefs can be created, edited and deleted **when** there is no **recipe** tied to it.
+- Chefs can be created, edited and deleted **when** there is no **recipe** tied to it.
-- **Filters** to search for recipes and chefs were added.
-Also, pagination was added to the recipes's page.
-- Postgres database is being used to store persistently.
+- Postgres database is being used to store data persistently.

+Extra features implemented on this application:
+- **For recipes**:
+Applied a filter to the main page and on the Admin Index page.
+So, user can search by recipe's name.
+Applied pagination on the Admin Index page.
+Implemented a validation for when user wants to delete a recipe.
+If a recipe contains images, there will be a message advising to removed recipe's images first.
+Then recipe can be removed from the system.
+Applied a redirection to Home page when user clicks on the Foodfy Logo.

+- **For chefs**:
+Applied a filter on chef's Admin Index page.
+So, user can search by chefs' name.

 ## Languages used